0

 9. My past stirs me to long for heaven.

-10. My past fills my soul with the transformative hope found in the gospel.
+10. My past fills me with the life-altering hope of the gospel.

 Need More Help?